MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strncat-strncat-l-wcsncat-wcsncat-l-mbsncat-mbsncat-l.md

 ## Remarks

 The **strncat** function appends, at most, the first *count* characters of *strSource* to *strDest*.
 The initial character of *strSource* overwrites the terminating null character of *strDest*.
 If a null character appears in *strSource* before *count* characters are appended, **strncat** appends all characters from *strSource*, up to the null character.
 If *count* is greater than the length of *strSource*, the length of *strSource* is used in place of *count*.
-The all cases, the resulting string is terminated with a null character.
+In all cases, the resulting string is terminated with a null character.
 If copying takes place between strings that overlap, the behavior is undefined.

 > [!IMPORTANT]
 > **strncat** does not check for sufficient space in *strDest*; it is therefore a potential cause of buffer overruns.
 Keep in mind that *count* limits the number of characters appended; it is not a limit on the size of *strDest*.
 See the example below.
 For more information, see [Avoiding Buffer Overruns](/windows/win32/SecBP/avoiding-buffer-overruns).